Analysis | The GOP is gaining post-Trump. Trump? Not so much.

 But it’s also true that the GOP’s 2022 momentum doesn’t register in a 2024 rematch in quite the way you might expect.
 It’s one thing for the situation to change after the opposition party reclaims some power in a midterm; it’s another for voters to prefer Republicans right now, to dislike Biden quite a bit and to still say right now that they’re reluctant to vote for the Republican who would be running against Biden.

-In 2017 and 2018, for instance, polls showed Democrats both asserting a big lead in the 2018 generic ballot and candidates like Biden asserting big leads in early 2020 matchups — by as much as double digits, in fact.
+In 2017 and 2018, for instance, polls showed Democrats with a big lead in the 2018 generic ballot and candidates like Biden asserting large leads in early 2020 matchups — by as much as double digits, in fact.

 As interesting are some other numbers from the Wall Street Journal poll.
 Not for the first time, it suggests that views of a presidency improve once that presidency is over.
 While just 41 percent of people like both Trump and Biden personally, approval of Trump’s presidency climbs to 48 percent — higher, it bears noting, than it almost ever was when he was in office.